KnorpelSenf/typegram/README.md

 (Your code is then assumed to able to translate calls to `sendDocument` and the like to multipart/form-data uploads when supplied with an object alike `{ path: '/tmp/file.txt' }` in the `document` property of the argument object.)

 `typegram` cannot possibly know what objects you want to support as `InputFile`s.
-Consequently, the exposed type `InputFile` is merely an alias for `never`.

-However, you can specify your own version of what an `InputFile` is, hence effectively creating a completely new version of `typegram` with your custom `InputFile` type used throughout all affected methods and interfaces.
+However, you can specify your own version of what an `InputFile` is throughout all affected methods and interfaces.
 This is possible by what we call a _proxy type_.

 For instance, let's stick with our example and say that you want to support `InputFile`s of the following type.